 Ellesmere Island (Nunavut, Canadian Arctic Archipelago) is the largest of the Queen Elizabeth Islands.
-Cape Columbia is the Canada's most northerly land point (at 83°6′41″N).
+Cape Columbia is Canada's most northerly land point (at 83°6′41″N).
 Ellesmere Island comprises a territory of 196235 km2 (75767 mi2).
-The island's total length is 830 km (520 mi), making it the Canada's 3rd largest (after Baffin Island and Victoria Island) and world's 10th largest island.
+The island's total length is 830 km (520 mi), making it Canada's 3rd largest (after Baffin Island and Victoria Island) and world's 10th largest island.
 The Arctic willow is the only woody plant growing on the island.

-- Large portions of the island are glaciers and ice fields (named Manson, Sydkap, Prince of Wales, Agassiz Ice Cap, Northern Ellesmere icefields).
+Large portions of the island are glaciers and ice fields (named Manson, Sydkap, Prince of Wales, Agassiz Ice Cap, Northern Ellesmere icefields).
 The Canadian Forces Station "Alert" is the world's northernmost settlement.

-- Jones Sound is between Devon Island and the Ellesmere's southern end.
+Tanquary Fiord is located on the island's north coast, in the Quttinirpaaq National Park.
+The fjord extends 48 km (30 mi) northwest.
+Craig Harbour is an abandoned settlement, located on Ellesmere's northern coast (Jones Sound), at approx 55 km (34 mi) southeast of Grise Fiord.
+Jones Sound is between Devon Island and the Ellesmere's southern end.
 The Sound's northwestern end is linked to Norwegian Bay by several sea channels, and its eastern end (via Glacier Strait) opens into Baffin Bay.

-The list of "Canada top 10" largest islands (world rank in brackets) includes: Baffin Island (5), Victoria Island (8), Ellesmere Island (10), Newfoundland (16), Banks Island (24), Devon Island (27), Axel Heiberg Island (32), Melville Island (33), Southampton Island (34) and Prince of Wales Island (40).
+The list of "Canada top 10" largest islands (world rank in brackets) includes Baffin Island (5), Victoria Island (8), Ellesmere Island (10), Newfoundland (16), Banks Island (24), Devon Island (27), Axel Heiberg Island (32), Melville Island (33), Southampton Island (34) and Prince of Wales Island (40).
 All of them (excepting Newfoundland - in Newfoundland-Labrador) are located in the Nunavut- Northwest Territories of Arctic Canada.

 Ellesmere Island is among the Arctic Ocean territories along the Northwest Passage route.